CycloneDX/cyclonedx-dotnet/README.md

 file in a GitHub repository.

 The GitHub license API has an unauthenticated call limit of 60 calls per hour.
-To ensure consistent output if a rate limit is exceeded BoM generation will fail.
+To ensure consistent output if a rate limit is exceeded BOM generation will fail.
 If you start hitting rate limits you will need to generate a personal access token and provide this, and your username, when running CycloneDX.